Enjoy a great trip when you take advantage of flights to Bucharest from Birmingham Airport. Find out more about the route on our website.

 Birmingham Airport is conveniently located wherever you are in the UK.
 Only 8 miles from the centre of Birmingham and right in the middle of the motorway network, it’s easy to get to by every mode of transport.

 If you’re driving, we have seven car parks on-site, all within walking distance of the airport terminal or accessible via a free shuttle bus.
 If public transport is more convenient, options are plentiful.
-Birmingham International train station is just outside the airport, with the free and frequent Air Rail linke that takes passengers to the terminal in just two minutes.
+Birmingham International train station is just outside the airport, with the free and frequent bus service that takes passengers to the terminal in just two minutes.
 Coaches travel from all over the country, and there are public buses that will also drop you at the station.

 We recommend you arrive two hours before your flight to Hamburg.
 This leaves time for you to explore the many amenities you would expect from an international airport.
 There are plenty of places to shop inside the terminal, so don’t fret if you’ve forgotten any city break essentials.
-Boots is here to cater for any health or beauty necessities, whilst Next and JD provide you with high-street fashion and sportswear, entirely tax free.
-Head to WHSmith for some inflight entertainment and pick up your euros at ICE Currency Exchange, available on both sides of security.
+Boots is here to cater for any health or beauty necessities, and Superdry and JD Sports will provide you with high-street fashion and sportswear.
+Head to WHSmith for some inflight entertainment and snacks for on the plane.

 If you’re feeling peckish before your flight, Birmingham Airport can cater to you before and after security.
 There is a wide selection of bars, cafes and restaurants for you to choose from, providing sit down meals as well as grab-and-go options.
-Burger King is a great choice if you want a quick and filling meal, or healthier options can be found at Giraffe or Joe & the Juice.
-If you’re travelling with a group, head to everyone’s favourite Wetherspoon for a wide range of food and drink choices, or, indulge in a cocktail and sharing board from All Bar One.
+If you're looking for a sit down meal, Giraffe and Factory Bar and Kitchen have a selection of food available.
+If you’re travelling with a group, head to everyone’s favourite Wetherspoon for a wide range of food and drink choices.

 To find out about our other services, head to our terminal facilities page.